Germany's engine: facts and figures for the automotive industry

 Supporting innovationNine of the top ten patent filing companies in Germany mostly work with the auto industry.

-21 billionFollow the money: German carmakers invested 21 billion euros in innovation in 2016.
+21 billionFollow the money: German carmakers invested EUR 21 billion in innovation in 2016.

 The auto industry is the most popular career path for engineering students in Germany.
 Add to that Germany's dual educational system - classroom and on-the-job training – and you have a skilled and prepared workforce at the ready.